Cross-Chain or Multichain: What’s The Difference?

-By contrast, the network’s application layer, which sits on top, is programmable – this enables different individual blockchains to co-exist and communicate freely, despite each one being a unique ecosystem.
+By contrast, the network’s application layer, which sits on top, is programmable.
+This enables different individual blockchains to co-exist and communicate freely, despite each one being a unique ecosystem.
 Cosmos is a great example of this dynamic in action, ushering in a new era of interoperability between blockchains without compromising on security.

 What do we mean by this?
 Well, imagine you’re trying to access DeFi services, but you only have Bitcoin in your wallet.
 The vast majority of the DeFi is based on Ethereum – Bitcoin is a foreign language.
 This means you’d need to use an exchange to swap your Bitcoin into ERC20 in order to get started, a costly, inconvenient and time-consuming process that leaves you depending on the exchange.

-However, a blockchain bridge eliminates the need for any third-party intermediary like an exchange platform, enabling you to use your Bitcoin directly within the Ethereum ecosystem.
+However, a blockchain bridge eliminates the need for any third-party intermediary like an exchange platform.
+Enabling you to use your Bitcoin directly within the Ethereum ecosystem.
 This not only gives individuals more control as they navigate crypto, but also contributes to the decentralization of the entire ecosystem.

 How do cross-chain bridges work?

-A blockchain bridge acts as the missing link between two blockchain ecosystems, making the transfer of information, data and tokens across them fairly easy.
+A blockchain bridge acts as the missing link between two blockchain ecosystems.
+Making the transfer of information, data and tokens across them fairly easy.

-This is established by creating a protocol that keeps your original assets in a pool and giving you back coins of an equivalent value that – through the power of smart contracts – are compatible with the other network.
+This is established by creating a protocol that keeps your original assets in a pool and gives you back coins of an equivalent value that – through the power of smart contracts – are compatible with the other network.
 This provides a way to transfer information, data, and assets across different blockchains seamlessly, using these “wrapped” assets.

 Why are blockchain bridges vulnerable?

-Blockchain bridges provide a solution to the lack of interoperability between blockchains in the crypto ecosystem – but we’d be remiss if we didn’t mention their downsides.
+Blockchain bridges provide a solution to the lack of interoperability between blockchains in the crypto ecosystem.
+But we’d be remiss if we didn’t mention their downsides.
 Bridges are becoming notorious for being vulnerable to hacks, with the Ronin Network Bridge Exploit in March 2022 proving to be the biggest crypto hack of all time.

-The reason for this is simple: by maintaining a pool of assets within their protocol (the ones you swapped for wrapped coins) blockchain bridges create a central point of failure.
+The reason for this is simple: by maintaining a pool of assets within their protocol (the ones you swapped for wrapped coins), blockchain bridges create a central point of failure.
 Doing so makes that protocol a target for hackers, hence their growing reputation as a beacon for hacks.

-This is not to say bridges have no use – simply that if they are to continue to have utility, the technology would need to develop past its current state in order to overcome these security issues and benefit the space as a whole.
+This is not to say bridges have no use – simply that if they are to continue to have utility.
+The technology would need to develop past its current state in order to overcome these security issues and benefit the space as a whole.
 This is a sentiment famously shared by Vitalik Buterin, even prior to Ronin.